-

 (3) Proprietary programming software. – Software used to program hearing aids that is supplied by a hearing aid distributor or manufacturer for exclusive use by affiliated providers or sellers.
 This software is locked and inaccessible to nonaffiliated providers or sellers.

-(b) Disclosure of Locked Programming Software. – To the extent not inconsistent with federal law, any person licensed under this Chapter who sells locked hearing aids shall, before consummating the sale of any locked hearing aid, provide the purchaser with a written notice, in 12‑point type or larger, stating:
+(b) Disclosure of Locked, Nonproprietary or Proprietary Programming Software. – To the extent not inconsistent with federal law, any person licensed under this Chapter who engages in fitting or selling of locked hearing aids shall, at the time of purchase of any locked hearing aid, provide the purchasing patient with a written notice, in 12‑point type or larger, stating:

-The hearing aid being purchased uses proprietary or locked programming software and can only be serviced or programmed at specific facilities or locations.
+The locked hearing aid being purchased uses locked, nonproprietary or proprietary programming software and can only be serviced or programmed at specific facilities or locations.

-The purchaser shall sign the notice prior to sale completion.
-The seller shall retain a copy of the signed notice for at least seven years, subject to the conditions of subsection (d) of this section.
+The purchasing patient shall sign the notice at the time of purchase with physical or electronic signature.
+The licensee shall retain a copy of the signed notice in the patient's file for at least three years, subject to the conditions of subsection (d) of this section.

 (c) Written Receipt of Sale. – Upon consummation of a sale of a locked hearing aid, in addition to complying with G.S.
-93D‑7, the licensee shall deliver to the purchaser a written receipt signed by or on behalf of the licensee, containing all of the following information:
+93D‑7, the licensee shall give to the purchasing patient a written receipt signed, with physical or electronic signature, by or on behalf of the licensee and the patient, containing all of the following information:

 (1) The date of consummation of the sale.